Shengyu-Feng/Shengyu-Feng.github.io/_pages/about.md

 ---

-I am a second-year Ph.D. student in [Language Technologies Institute](lti.cs.cmu.edu), Carnegie Mellon University.
+I am a third-year Ph.D. student in [Language Technologies Institute](lti.cs.cmu.edu), Carnegie Mellon University.
 I am fortunately advised by Prof. [Yiming Yang](https://www.cs.cmu.edu/~./yiming/).
 Before that, I received my M.S. in Computer Science from [University of Illinois at Urbana-Champaign](https://illinois.edu/) in 2022, and B.S.E in Computer Science from [University of Michigan](https://umich.edu/) and B.S in Electrical and Computer Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2020.

 I am generally interested in the research of Graph Neural Networks and Reinforcement Learning.
-My recent research focuses on the development of neural combinatorial optimization solvers.
+My recent research focuses on the development of neural combinatorial optimization solvers and advancement of Large Language Model's reasoning ability.

 Education
 ======